frontend-london/angular4-catalog/README.md

-# Items
+# Catalog of Items

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.
+This project was written in Angular 4, generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.

 ## Development server